capaj/npm-autocomplete/README.md

 # npm-autocomplete package

 Autocomplete NPM packages in atom when writing require statements.
+In order to get completions, your package.json must be located in the root directory of your atom project.

 TODO:
 1. autocomplete all packages, not just those in package.json